danielsmc/structure-exposed/README.md

 No.  Styles are removed after the page has finished rendering—this includes any DOM manipulation performed by the host site's JavaScript.

-structure.exposed does *not* alter the host site's HTML.
+Aside from removing styles, structure.exposed does *not* alter the host site's HTML.

 It's also worth noting that for accessibility testing purposes, [nearly 100% of all people that navigate using a screen reader do so with JavaScript enabled](http://a11yproject.com/posts/myth-screen-readers-dont-use-javascript/)—your experience and the experience of a person using a screen reader may be closer than you think!